 You thought you could relax with the Western new year celebrations out of the way?
 Think again.
 The whole of Vietnam is now warming up for the Tet holidays -- noticed all those police stop points and fields full of lucky trees recently?
-If you're heading this way February 10 to 14 this year, consider what this will mean for your trip.
+If you're heading to Vietnam over Tet, consider what this will mean for your trip.
 The whole country will be on a go-slow for at least a week either side; Vietnam becomes gridlocked, garish and glorious and contrary to most traveller stories it is in fact an amazing time to be here.
 That is, so long as you're armed with a little knowledge on customs, protocol and a calm smile.

 One word covers it all here: DON’T!
 With every bus, train and plane packed with Vietnamese heading home, prices spiral and travel time at least doubles from heavy traffic.
 The 16-seater air-con minibuses become 40 seaters and hard seat third class on the train is like playing sardines with livestock and end of the world provisions take up every inch of floor space.
 Even pre-booked flights generally work on the delayed system and fellow local travellers can quite often be first-time flyers, so expect the possibilities of thigh stroking, projectile vomiting, constant texting and even motorbike helmets worn during the flight.

 Perhaps your best bet for onward travel during the Tet holidays.

 Tet road rules